bscod27/big-man-betweenness/README.md

 - Download, unzip, and store the competition [files](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/data) in the `data` folder
 - Execute the scripts detailed below

 `Python` was used to generate one plot in the `gifs` folder.
-Please see the documentation within that folder for details.
+Please navigate to that folder for details.

 ## Scripts
 The following scripts were used in this project and executed in chronological order: